 The tiles are made of plastic packaging as raw material, packed into blocks and then cut to create colorful tiles that can be used in interior projects.
 Kiev’s “Plastic Stone Tiles” aims to change the perception of waste so it is not longer seen as trash but aesthetically pleasing.

 As natural resources keeps reducing and human impact on the planet becomes more and more aggressive, we see a growing number of designers focusing on creative ways to approach waste, may this be conceptual visualizations designed to provoke us or materials and objects for a new generation of conscious users, like in Fernando Lapse’s project.
-The Anthropocene era is here: are you ready to embrace it?
+The Anthropocene era is here: are we ready to embrace it?